manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 The easiest way to fix that issue is to create and utilize a global frequency dictionary, or a global IDF file for short.
 This directive lets you specify the location of that file.
-It it suggested (but not required) to use a .idf extension.
-When the IDF file is specified for a given index *and* and OPTION global_idf is set to 1, the engine will use the keyword frequencies and collection documents count from the global_idf file, rather than just the local index.
+It is suggested (but not required) to use an .idf extension.
+When the IDF file is specified for a given index *and* OPTION global_idf is set to 1, the engine will use the keyword frequencies and collection documents counts from the global_idf file, rather than just the local index.
 That way, IDFs and the values that depend on them will stay consistent across the cluster.